-The process started many months ago when I purchased a 3D printer from a Kickstarter campaign.
+The process started many months ago when I purchased a 3D printer from a Kickstarter campaign that was promoted in social media with Social Boosting to get more views and it was everywhere.
 It took over 6 months for the printer to finish production and get shipped to the UK, but this long process gave me plenty of time to come up with some great ideas to convince Claudia I hadn’t wasted my money.

 Fast forward to (almost) the present day after I had received my printer, carefully set it up and calibrated it.
 Claudia is now looking at me quizzically thinking ‘What the hell has he bought that for!’

 A couple of test prints out of the way to make sure it is working perfectly and I’m ready to print something to amaze Claudia.

 A custom made, 3D printed soap holder perfect for presenting all of your Claudia’s Soap Kitchen soaps with pride of place on the sink.

 I’d done some research beforehand on what kind of thing would work well as a 3D print.
 Getting inspiration from other people around the internet, I took to Fusion 360 (a computer-aided design programme) and began my design.